You are here: Urology Textbook > Kidneys > Perinephric abscess

 Gram-negative Bacteria:

-Perinephric abscesses are most common caused by gram-negative bacteria such as E. coli and Proteus.
-Perinephric abscesses with gram-negative bacteria usually result from rupture of a renal abscess with cortical location.
+Perinephric abscesses are most commonly caused by gram-negative bacteria such as E. coli and Proteus.
+Perinephric abscesses with gram-negative bacteria usually result from the rupture of a renal abscess with a cortical location.
 Nephrolithiasis is a risk factor.

 Staphylococci:

 Before the antibiotic era, perinephric abscesses were often caused by the hematogenous spread of staphylococci.
-Today's risk groups for hematogenous spread of staphylococci: intravenous drug abuse, intensive care, dialysis patients, valvular heart disease and endocarditis.
+Today's risk groups for the hematogenous spread of staphylococci are intravenous drug abuse, intensive care, dialysis patients, valvular heart disease, and endocarditis.

 .Signs and Symptoms of a Perinephric Abscess